-"We need to be better at communicating about strategies and goals.
-We need to boost the quality of leadership and managers need to give better feedback!"
+"We need to be better at communicating strategies and goals.
+We need to boost the quality of leadership, and managers need to give better feedback!"
 These are some of the comments we often hear from companies when we talk about what it takes to boost employee engagement, retention and an interest in development.
 There is plenty of research on the link between engaged employees and the financial performance of companies.
 Most management teams understand the importance - the big challenge, however, is finding the right tools to make it happen.

 The connecting thread is a lack of clarity at all levels.
 A lack of clarity about the company's strategy and goals, a lack of clarity about the role of the manager and a lack of clarity about what is expected of the individual.

 But is there actually a universal formula?
 Are there magical keys that can unlock the problem?
 I believe there are.
 One of these keys is effective communication.

 Effective internal communication promotes employee engagement, helping them to understand and work in line with the overriding goals and strategies, which creates satisfied customers and has a positive impact on the company's financial performance.